 Family systems therapists work with entire families targeting misaligned boundaries and dysfunctional patterns of functioning.
 When an entire family receives the treatment, the psychological problems of the most troubled individual receives the most help because the system that underlies the individual’s problems is being treated.

 To become a family systems therapist, a master’s degree or Ph.D. in marriage and family therapy or another counseling specialty is required.
 Each state has additional licensing requirements.
 While in a degree program, specialized classes and concentrations exist for those wanting to practice as family systems therapists.
-For more information on a psychology degree that leads to a career in family systems therapy, contact the schools that offer bachelors, master’s, and Ph.D’s in psychology.
+For more information on a psychology degree that could lead to a career in family systems therapy, contact the schools that offer bachelors, master’s, and Ph.D’s in psychology.